rudder server debug fails on SLES 11

 My suggestion is to put the iptables-deletion into a function, that keeps track if it was already removed, or put an exit 1 into the anomaly_handler, so further code is not executed after a ctrl+C is handled (basically skipping "Removing iptables rule" on error).

-#20 Updated by Benoît PECCATTE about 1 year ago
+#20 Updated by Benoît PECCATTE over 1 year ago

 - Status changed from In progress to Pending technical review